dibbhatt/kafka-spark-consumer/README.md

 This utility will help to pull messages from Kafka using Spark Streaming and have better handling of the Kafka Offsets and handle failures.

-This Consumer have implemented a Custom Reliable Receiver which uses low level Kafka Consumer API to fetch messages from Kafka and store every received block in Spark BlockManager.
+This Consumer have implemented a Custom Reliable Receiver which uses Kafka Consumer API to fetch messages from Kafka and store every received block in Spark BlockManager.
 The logic will automatically detect number of partitions for a topic and spawn as many Kafka Receiver based on configured number of Receivers.
 Each Receiver can fetch messages from one or more Kafka Partitions.
-Receiver commit the Kafka offsets of fetched blocks once store to Spark BlockManager is successful.

 e.g. if Kafka have 100 partitions of a Topic, and Spark Consumer if configured with 20 Receivers, each Receiver will handle 5 partition.

+This consumer can commit the offsets of processed batch ,  once Spark Streaming batch is completed.

 In Spark driver code , Receivers is launched by calling **ReceiverLauncher.launch**

 Please see Java or Scala code example on how to use this Low Level Consumer

+## Kafka-Spark-Consumer Version Compatibility

+**Version 1.0.14** : Spark verison 2.x and above.
+Kafka version 0.10 and above. **Support for Kafka Security** . **Used New Kafka Consumer API**

+**Version 1.0.13** : Spark version 2.x and above.
+All Kafka version ( 0.8.x, 0.9.x, 0.10.x, 0.11.x).
+No support for Kafka Security. **Used Low Level SimpleConsumer API**

+**Version 1.0.9** : Spark Version earlier to 2.0 ( i.e. 1.6 and prior).
+All Kafka version ( 0.8.x, 0.9.x, 0.10.x, 0.11.x).
+No support for Kafka Security. **Used Low Level SimpleConsumer API**

 ## Salient Feature of Kafka-Spark-Consumer

+- User latest Kafka Consumer API.
+Support for **Kafka Security**
-- This Consumer uses **Zookeeper** for storing the offset for each Kafka partition, which will help to recover in case of failure
+- **Zookeeper** for storing the offset for each Kafka partition, which will help to recover in case of failure
 - Spark streaming job using this Consumer **does not require WAL** for recovery from Driver or Executor failures.
 As this consumer has capability to store the processed offset after every Batch interval, in case of any failure, Consumer can start from the correct offset from the last **Processed** offset.
-- This Consumer has implemented **PID (Proportional , Integral , Derivative )**  based Rate Controller for controlling Back-Pressure by altering the **Spark Block Size**
+- This Consumer has implemented **PID (Proportional , Integral , Derivative )**  based Rate Controller for controlling Back-Pressure.
 - This consumer have capability to use **Message Interceptor** which can be used to preprocess kafka messages before writing to Spark Block Manager
-- One can use **Consumer Lag Checker** (like ConsumerOffsetChecker) tool to find Consumer Lag
+- Support for **Consumer Lag Checker** (like ConsumerOffsetChecker) tool to find Consumer Lag

 # What is Different from Spark Out of Box Kafka Consumers

-* This Consumer is Receiver based fault tolerant reliable consumer designed using Kafka Low Level Simple Consumer API.
-This Receiver is designed to recover from any underlying failure and does not require any WAL feature in case of Driver failure.
+* This Consumer is Receiver based fault tolerant reliable consumer .
+This Receiver is designed to recover from any underlying failure and does not require WAL feature in case of Driver failure.
 Please refer to **Consumer Recovery from Driver/Executor Crash** section below for more details.

-* This consumer uses Kafka Low Level Simple Consumer API which is much faster than Kafka High Level API.
-Low Level Consumer API is compatible across Kafka versions 0.8, 0.9 and 0.10

 * This Consumer have mechanism to create Block from Kafka Stream and write to Spark BlockManager ( See more details in **Consumer Tuning Options** section below ).

-* This Consumer has in-built PID (Proportional, Integral, Derivative ) Controller to control the **Spark Back Pressure** by modifying the size of Block it can consume.
+* This Consumer has in-built PID (Proportional, Integral, Derivative ) Controller to control the **Spark Back Pressure** .
 The PID Controller rate feedback loop mechanism is built using Zookeeper.
-The logic to control Back Pressure is by altering size of the Block consumed per batch from Kafka.
-As the Back Pressure is built into the Consumer, this consumer can be used with any version of Spark if there is a need to have a back pressure controlling mechanism in given Spark / Kafka environment.
+The logic to control Back Pressure is by altering numer of the messaged consumed during every poll.
 Please refer **Spark Consumer Properties** section on how to enable back pressure.
 Also see **Consumer Tuning Options**  section on how to tune PID Controller.

 * Number of partitions in RDD generated by this consumer is decoupled from the number of Kafka partitions.
-One can control the RDD partitions by controlling the Block creation interval.
-Hence the processing parallelism is not dependent on Kafka Partition.
+One can control the RDD partitions by controlling the Block creation interval and Block Size.
 Let assume you have Kafka Topic with 10 Partition.
 And your Block Interval is 200 Ms and Batch Interval is 5 Sec.
 This Consumer will generate 5 Blocks every second (1 second / Block Interval ) for each Partitions , and 5 x 10 x 5 = 250 Blocks for every Batch.
 As every block written to Spark BlockManager within Batch interval creates one Partition for underlying RDD , which mean every RDD created per batch will have 250 Partitions and this will increase processing parallelism.
 Whereas , if RDD partition is same as Kafka partition , every RDD will only have 10 partitions (same as kafka topic partition) and limit your processing parallelism.

-* This Consumer will enable end to end **No Data Loss guarantee** without support for Spark WAL feature.
+* Consumer will enable end to end **No Data Loss guarantee** without support for Spark WAL feature.
 Refer to **Consumer Recovery from Driver/Executor Crash** section for more details.

 # Instructions for Manual build